GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 You could customise this for your own project in a number of ways.

-Perhaps make use of the [Included files](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds#build_trigger) feature, and trigger a build that makes database migrations only if there have been changes to files in `unicodex/migrations/*`.
+Perhaps make use of the [included files](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds#build_trigger) feature, and trigger a build that makes database migrations only if there have been changes to files in `unicodex/migrations/*`.
 You could then remove that step from the unconditional `master` branch build.

-Using the substituion variables, you could setup multiple triggers: ones that on master deploy to a staging environment, and on a tagged release deploy to production.
+Using [substituion variables](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values#using_user-defined_substitutions), you could setup multiple triggers: ones that on master deploy to a staging environment, and on a tagged release deploy to production.
 Changing the substitution variables allows you to use the same code and aim the deploy at different places.

-You could also take advantage of [build concurrency](https://cloud.google.com/cloud-build/docs/configuring-builds/configure-build-step-order), if you have steps that don't need to be run one at a timee.
+You could also take advantage of [build concurrency](https://cloud.google.com/cloud-build/docs/configuring-builds/configure-build-step-order), if you have steps that don't need to be run one at a time.

 You can always also skip builds entirely if the commit messages includes the string [[`skip ci`](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds#skipping_a_build_trigger)]